krzyzak/autofaktura/README.md

 ## Interface
 Autofaktura has very simple CLI interface.
 It uses smart defaults, so it tries to guess all dates needed to generate invoice.
-On the other hand, it doesn’t try to be too smart, so your confirmation is always required to generate&send invoice.
+On the other hand, it doesn’t try to be too smart, so your confirmation is always required to generate and send invoice.

 ![cli interface](http://cl.ly/image/3C2O1q0g3841/autofaktura.png "CLI interface")